jomefavourite/Blog-posts/ckxspt2ap08alv6s1ck7w1mrx.md

 ### 7. How to be a team player

-Learnt how to listen to others opinions, instead of just jumping right into coding, how to comport what I say, how does it affect my colleagues, accepting when it totally my fault when something is wrong.
+Learnt how to listen to others opinions, instead of just jumping right into coding, how to comport what I say, how does it affect my colleagues, accepting when it is totally my fault when something is wrong.

 I got to collaborate with the backend developer, getting API endpoint from him, what parameter/data should be sent back to the backend, how's the API structured and stuff like that.